wemrysi/quasar/README.md

 ##### Full Testing (prerequisite: docker and docker-compose)

-In order to run integration test for various backends the `docker/scripts` are provided to easily create dockerized backend data stores.
+In order to run integration tests for various backends the `docker/scripts` are provided to easily create dockerized backend data stores.

 Of particular interest are the following two scripts: